byu-uav-class/rosflight_ws/README.md

 ### Running the ROSflight sil simulator

-Set up your Taranis X7 transmitter with a new model.
+Set up your Taranis QX7 transmitter with a new model.
 You will probably need to setup a arm switch and reverse your elevator input.
 Plug the transmitter into your computer with a mini-USB cable.

 Type the following into a terminal:

 ```
-cd ~/rosflight_ws
-source devel/setup.bash
+source ~/rosflight_ws/devel/setup.bash
 roslaunch rosplane_sim rosflight_sil.launch
 ```

 Click the play button in the gazebo window toolbar.

-In another terminal type:
+Open another terminal and type:

 ```
 source ~/rosflight_ws/devel/setup.bash